 You are different.
-While your friends steer towards a desk-bound job in an office, you crave for something more meaningful.
-Sure, its nice to know that 9000more healthcare workers will be needed in Singapore, along with a $24million investment by Health Ministry(MOH) in this sector, but that is mere icing on the cake.
-Your inner calling directs you to do something that is useful to the society.
-Angelo Falcon, CEO of Medical Emergency Professionals (MEP) terms nursing as one of the “noblest profession in the world.”
+While your friends steer towards a desk-bound job in an office, you crave something more meaningful.
+Sure, it’s nice to know that 9000 more healthcare workers will be needed in Singapore, along with a $24 million investment by Health Ministry(MOH) in this sector, but that is mere icing on the cake.
+Your inner calling directs you to do something that is useful to society.
+Angelo Falcon, CEO of Medical Emergency Professionals (MEP) terms nursing as one of the “noblest professions in the world.”

 At this point, you face another crossroad.
 Broadly speaking, there are 2 paths in front of you.
-They can be categorized into: Mainstream and non-Mainstream.
+They can be categorized into Mainstream and non-Mainstream.
 1000 students graduate from Nanyang and Ngee Ann polytechnics’ nursing diploma courses every year.
-While it is again tempting to follow the rest of your fellow nursing-aspirants into mainstream, it is best to know your options and consider a suitable one for yourself after gathering enough information.
+While it is again tempting to follow the rest of your fellow nursing aspirants into the mainstream, it is best to know your options and consider a suitable one for yourself after gathering enough information.

 To ensure that healthcare standards are maintained at their hospitals, Parkway Pantai has its own College to train healthcare professionals that are industry-ready.
 It is considered non-mainstream as only about 30 students are admitted each year.
 Admission is based on a thorough screening process to identify the most suitable candidates.
 If you are ready to do something different, read on more!

 Throughout your entire school life, you must have been used to having up to 500 peers or so in your cohort.
 It works for theoretical learning, but when it comes to vocational training, its effectiveness would be questionable.